-First, if you already have a target award in mind (for example: NIH K-01, K-08, R-01, NSF Fellowship, or American Heart Association Fellowship), great!
-If not, you will need to research the appropriate funding opportunities, including those offered by governmental organizations or private foundations.
+First, if you already have a target award in mind—for example, the K01: Research Scientist Development Award, the K08: Clinical Investigator Award, the NIH Research Project Grant Program (R01), the NSF Graduate Research Fellowship Program (GRFP) Fellowship, or a grant through the American Heart Association—great!
+If not, you will need to research the appropriate funding opportunities, including those offered by governmental organizations and private foundations.

-Next, since the complete grant package is more than just the proposed science, it is important to create a checklist of other required documents and deadlines to be aware of, including, but not limited to: biosketches, letters of support, institutional paperwork, internal review (which always has an internal institutional deadline prior to the actual grant deadline).
-You need to be sure that you respect, and have accounted for, the time of other people that may be assisting you with the preparation of this huge undertaking.
-Your reviewers will want to know that you have the proper support, environment, and equipment, as well as an appropriate team to successfully complete the proposal.
+Next, since the complete grant package is more than just the proposed science, it's important to create a checklist of other required documents and deadlines to be aware of, including, but not limited to: biosketches, letters of support, institutional paperwork, internal review (which always has an internal institutional deadline prior to the actual grant deadline), etc. You need to be sure that you respect, and have accounted for, the time of other people who may be assisting you with the preparation of this huge undertaking.
+Your reviewers will want to know that you have the proper support, environment, and equipment, as well as an appropriate team, to successfully complete the proposal.
 In other words, do not underestimate the importance of all aspects of the grant!

-The Specific Aims page is generally composed of four sections.
+The Specific Aims page is generally composed of four sections, which are summarized below.

 The introductory paragraph of your specific aims should convey (in this order):

-- The link of your proposal to the mission of the granting institute (ie, basic research, disease, mortality from disease or procedure, burden of healthcare costs associated):
+- The link of your proposal to the mission of the granting institute (i.e., basic research, disease, mortality from disease or procedure, burden of healthcare costs associated, etc.).
+For example:

 - What is currently known about the topic: